DwyaneChou/BPEM/README.md

 2. The complete coriolis and curvature terms.

-3. Time integration scheme:3rd order Runger-Kutta (the same as RK3 in WRF) or original 4th order Runger-Kutta
+3. Time integration scheme: 3rd order Runger-Kutta (the same as RK3 in WRF) or original 4th order Runger-Kutta

 4. Diffusion terms to smooth the short wave, it might be choose from 2,4,6,8.